sebastibe/dotemacs/README.md

 ### Files

 * `C-x C-f` Open a file.
-Starts in the current directory
+Starts in the current directory.
+You can use `C-SPC` or `C-@` to save your current set of match and plug in more criteria.
 * `C-x f  ` Open a recently visited file
 * `C-x o  ` Open a file in the current project (based on .git ++)
 * `C-x C-s` Save this file